 Is a Florida National University Scholarship to be awarded to Men or Women Athletes who still have collegiate athletic eligibility remaining who possess the athletic ability and academic standards necessary to prosperously build upon the Department of Athletics Mission Statement.
-Specific programs are not eligible for the scholarship.
-These programs are: ADN, BSN, and MSN.
+(The ADN, BSN, and MSN programs are not eligible for the scholarship.)

 Basis for Selection: Meet academic standards and athletic expectations of Florida National University, its Athletic department, and the athletes respective sport coach.
-Source: University revenue.

-Sum Awarded: Any dollar amounts up to all tuition for a graduate or baccalaureate degree program (does not include textbooks, uniforms, other required materials or program-related fees/incurred expenses) offered by Florida National University.
+Amount Awarded: Any dollar amounts up to all tuition for a graduate or baccalaureate degree program (does not include textbooks, uniforms, other required materials or program-related fees/incurred expenses) offered by Florida National University.